Hitachi Rail Italy Driverless Metro: Rolling stock

 The rolling stock uses standardized car bodies, articulated together.
 The number of cars varies across the different systems where they are used.
 The trains used on the Princess Nora bint Abdul Rahman University system are 2-car units.
 For the other systems, the units vary between three and six cars, making the trains from 39 to 109 m long.
-They are 2.65 m wide, except the Rome Metro units which are 2.85 m wide, and the Honolulu Rail Transit units which are 10 ft wide to comply with Federal Railroad Administration regulations.
+They are 2.65 m wide, except the Rome Metro units which are 2.85 m wide, and the Honolulu Skyline units which are 10 ft wide to comply with Federal Railroad Administration regulations.
 The units vary from 3.4 to 3.85 m tall.
 Each car has two doors on each side, which are 1.3 m wide and 1.945 m tall.
 The vehicles are designed by Giugiaro Design.